bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/articles/DOM-standard.md

 Returns the [parent element](https://dom.spec.whatwg.org/#parent-element).

-[Node/hasChildNodes](https://developer.mozilla.org/en-US/docs/Web/API/Node/hasChildNodes "The hasChildNodes() method of the Node interface returns a boolean value indicating whether the given Node has child nodes or not.")
+[Node/hasChildNodes](https://developer.mozilla.org/en-US/docs/Web/API/Node/hasChildNodes 'The hasChildNodes() method of the Node interface returns a boolean value indicating whether the given Node has child nodes or not.')

 In all current engines.